Starwaster/DeadlyReentry/DeadlyReentry/Readme_DREC.txt

 Also included: Module Manager (by sarbian, swamp_ig, and ialdabaoth).
 See Module Manager thread for details and license and source: http://http://forum.kerbalspaceprogram.com/threads/55219
 Module Manager is required for DREC to work.

-Note: Does not support any KSP 64 bit versions past, present or future.

 Deadly Reentry 7.0 for KSP 1.0.*
 A note on settings:
 Coming Soon